aresprotocols/ares-wiki/docs/guarantor.md

 ---
-id: guarantor
+id: plan
-title: Guarantor
+title: Plan
-sidebar_label: Guarantor
+sidebar_label: Plan
 ---
 ### What stage has ares reached?
 What are the plans for 2021?